-Dividends are recognised as a liability and deducted from equity at the balance sheet date only if they are declared before or on the balance sheet date.
-Dividends are disclosed when they are proposed before the balance sheet date or proposed or declared after the balance sheet date but before the consolidated financial statements are authorised for issue.
+Dividends are recognised as a liability and deducted from equity at the reporting date only if they are declared before or on the reporting date.
+Dividends are disclosed when they are proposed before the reporting date or proposed or declared after the reporting date but before the consolidated financial statements are authorised for issue.